Former GOSH patient has world-first birth after having an ovary frozen as a child

+A former Great Ormond Street Hospital (GOSH) patient has become the first in the world to have a baby after having an ovary frozen as a child.
 Moaza Al Matrooshi, from Dubai, was born with the blood disorder beta thalassaemia.
 She came to GOSH in 2001 and received chemotherapy as part of bone marrow transplant treatment.
 A team of GOSH doctors, including Professor Paul Veys and Dr Alison Leiper, first introduced the idea of ovary freezing to Moaza’s family and, with their consent, arranged for it to happen.

 Offering ovary freezing to patients undergoing chemotherapy was uncommon in the early 2000’s but is now more routinely offered to patients having high dose chemotherapy treatment at GOSH.